 Because robbery often involves using a deadly weapon (armed robbery) and/or injuring another person, it is possible that the defendant could also be charged with simple assault, aggravated assault, and/or weapons crimes.
 Furthermore, if the defendant robs federal property – for instance, robbing a federal bank – he or she could also be charged with federal crimes, which are typically subject to far harsher penalties than state crimes.

-Criminal Penalties for Robbery in Philadelphia
+Criminal Penalties for a Robbery Conviction in Philadelphia

 Burglary, criminal trespass, and robbery collectively cover a wide range of offense classifications, spanning from low-level misdemeanors to extremely serious felonies.